This article has links to products and services we love, which we may make commission from.

 Workaway has a more polished website but is slightly more expensive.

-Sonja from Migrating Miss used HelpX to find an exchange in a traditional house in Spain.
-Here’s her experience.
+My good friend and fellow Scotland blogger, Sonja from Migrating Miss, used HelpX to find an exchange in a traditional Spanish house.

 The only way in was via Land Rover, which drove over a dry riverbed!
 The hosts invited multiple volunteers to help clean around the house, cook, plant, etc, which suited Sonja as she was a solo traveller.